scottbw/analytics-udd/udd/student_on_assessment_instance.md

 A unique sequence number to indicate the order of assessments taken by a student on the assessment instance.

 ###Purpose
-To help identify the latest assessment and the order of assessments for a student, especially for those in reassessment.
+To identify the latest assessment taken by a student, regardless of whether or not results were achieved, especially for those being reassessed.
+Each assessment attempt should have a unique student_on_assessment_instance record, regardless of mitigating circumstances or results.
-This could differ from the ASSESS_CURRENT_ATTEMPT/ASSESS_COMPLETED_ATTEMPT attributes when a student has mitigating circumstances.

 ###Derivation
 Jisc